appsody/website/content/docs/stacks/publish.md

 ### Publishing a stack using CI scripts

 1. Clone or copy the `appsody/stacks` Git repository to obtain the CI scripts.
 2. Create a new repository directory, within the base directory of the Git repository, to contain the stack to be published.
-For example, `mkdir ./myrepository`
+For example:
+    ```
+    mkdir ./myrepository
+    ```
 3. Copy or create your stack into this new directory.
 4. Use environment variables to override default settings that are used by the build script, for example the namespace to use for the Docker images, and the URL to use to reference the template archive files.
 The main variables to override are: